 EGGS: The twenty-fourth allocation has commenced and will probably continue over two weeks, decreased production causing slower deliveries.
 Two eggs per book are expected during August for ordinary consumers.
 Dried eggs were selling more freely, and one packet per book every four weeks will be the basis of distribution until the end of the year.” — Provisions.
 Liverpool, England: Liverpool Daily Post.
 Monday, 26 July 1943. page 4, col. 6.

 Ration Booklets: Coupons

 They were not actually used until four months later, however.
-Bringing rationing into effect was postponed several times owing to a campaign in the press led by the Daily Express newspaper, which called rationing an unnecessary folly and government interference with civil liberties.
+Bringing rationing into effect was postponed several times owing to a virulent campaign in the press led by the Daily Express newspaper, which branded rationing an unnecessary folly and called it government interference with civil liberties.
 The government finally overcame political resistance and rationing came into effect on 8 January 1940.

 A ration book was issued to each person and each child.
 The public went to their local designated Ministry of Food offices to collect their ration books.
 A responsible person in the household could pick up and sign for the ration booklets for everyone in the household.
 New ration books were issued about once a year.
 To replace a lost booklet, you had to sign a declaration, and pay a 1 shilling fee.